Verbal

 Fear intensifies when consequence is withheld.

 Say the line.
 Then let the moment pass.
-Let them serve you in the hours after with that tension still burning behind their ribs.
-Let them wonder when it will arrive, and whether they’ll recognize it when it does.
+Let him serve You in the hours after with that tension still burning behind his ribs.
+Let him wonder when it will arrive, and whether he’ll recognize it when it does.

 Examples of delayed threat:

-What you delay doesn’t fade—it builds.
-Delay forces them to carry your authority with them—long after the moment has passed.
+What You delay doesn’t fade—it builds.
+Delay forces him to carry Your authority with him—long after the moment has passed.

 PHYSIOLOGICAL CONTROL THROUGH PSYCHOLOGICAL SUGGESTION

-Monitor them.
-Watch their eyes.
-Their posture.
-Their hesitation.
-These are your feedback loops.
-They reveal whether your presence is registering at the level you intend.
-Even a shift in blinking or a shallow swallow can betray their submission before they say a word.
-In that moment, their body becomes a mirror for your influence.
+Monitor him.
+Watch his eyes.
+His posture.
+His hesitation.
+These are Your feedback loops.
+They reveal whether Your presence is registering at the level You intend.
+Even a shift in blinking or a shallow swallow can betray his submission before he says a word.

 FRAME IT WITH CONSENT AND AUTHORITY